4G in Ghana: Business Lessons from the Rise and Fall of Surfline

 Amid this intensified competition, Surfline’s financial strategy included a $30 million loan secured in 2015 from Vantage Capital and DEG, carrying a 12% interest rate and a personal guarantee from the founder.
 The cost of financing soon became an insurmountable obstacle.

 Missed payments led to mounting penalties and a ballooning debt that further strained Surfline’s finances.
-The loan terms allowed lenders significant leverage, limiting Surfline’s ability to renegotiate as the business environment grew increasingly challenging.
+The loan terms allowed lenders significant leverage, limiting Surfline’s ability to renegotiate as the environment grew increasingly challenging.

 MTN’s Entry and the Collapse of Local 4G Providers